rafaelribeiro1510/Course-Scheduling-Optimization/formulation.md

 $y_{f,d,t} \in \{0, 1\}$
 $z_{f,d,t} \in \{0, 1\}$

-8. **Each full-time faculty member can be teaching at most one course at one given timeslot**
+8. **Each full-time faculty member can be teaching at most one course on a given time slot**

 $\displaystyle \forall f, d, t: \sum_c a_{f,c,d,t} \leq 1$

-9. **A teacher must lecture exactly as many timeslots of a course as he was assigned in a previous stage**
+9. **A teacher must lecture exactly as many time slots of a course as he was assigned in a previous stage**

 $\displaystyle \forall f, c: \sum_d\sum_t a_{f,c,d,t} = R_{f,c}$

-Constraints 8 and 9 were added by us, because we need to keep the decision variables' semantics consistent with the values that they may take.
+We included Constraints 8 and 9 to keep the semantics of the decision variables consistent with the values that they may take.

 10. **At most three course classes can be assigned to the same class period**

 $\displaystyle \forall d,t: \sum_{f}\sum_{c} a_{f,c,d,t} \leq 3$

 ##### Soft Constraints
-11. **Most of the students and faculty preferred that their class day began later than 9:00 am and ended before 4:00 pm**
+11. **Most of the students and faculty prefer that their class day begins after 9:00 AM and ends before 4:00 PM**

 $\displaystyle U = \sum_{f} \sum_{c} \sum_{d}\left(\sum_{t:~T_t < 9:00}{a_{f,c,d,t}} + \sum_{t:~T_t+\Delta > 16:00}{a_{f,c,d,t}}\right)$

-*Note: $U$ is a temporary variable*
+*Note: $U$ is a temporary variable used solely in the definition of the objective function*

 12. **Avoid having instructors teach more than two consecutive class periods in a day**